ray-project/ray/doc/source/data/pipelining-compute.rst

 Dataset pipelines allow Dataset transformations to be executed incrementally on *windows* of the base data, instead of on all of the data at once.
 This can be used for streaming data loading into ML training, or to execute batch transformations on large datasets without needing to load the entire dataset into cluster memory.

-Dataset pipelines can be read in a streaming fashion by one consumer, or split into multiple sub-pipelines and read in parallel by multiple consumers for distributd traininmg.
+Dataset pipelines can be read in a streaming fashion by one consumer, or split into multiple sub-pipelines and read in parallel by multiple consumers for distributed traininmg.

 Creating a DatasetPipeline
 ==========================